-So let’s take a minute to appreciate some of the most important innovations in physician practice management, and how they’ve changed the game for healthcare providers:
+Let’s take a few minutes to appreciate some of the most important innovations in physician practice management.

-Patient portals are probably the most useful tools available to healthcare providers today.
-One of the core features of physician practice management, they’re one of the biggest reasons that patient satisfaction is on the rise.
-In a nutshell, they give patients access to most or all of the health information that their primary care practices have.
-If a patient wants to check on everything they did in their last appointment, they don’t need to call your practice.
+Patient portals give patients access to most or all of their personal health records (PHRs) that their primary care practices have.
+If a patient wants to check what they discussed and the medicines prescribed during their last appointment, they don’t need to call the practice.
 Instead, they can simply log in and check their records.
 This ease of access helps fulfill the triple focus of lowered costs, increased access and improved care quality for the practice.

-Additionally, patients can ask questions via the portal.
-This saves them time, as they don’t have to make an appointment for a single question.
-But if they do need an appointment, they can use built-in scheduling software.
-This is not only easier for your patients, but it also saves your staff time, since they don’t have to answer the phone or do any manual scheduling.
+Patients can ask questions via the portal and save time without making an appointment or spending time on the phone.
+To book an appointment, they can use built-in scheduling software.
+This is not only easier for the patients, but it also saves the staff time, since they don’t have to answer the phone or do any manual scheduling.